DimSpathoulas/Collision_Risk_Calculation/README.md

 ```bash
 python collision_risk_calculator.py --data_root data\your_nuscenes_data --version your_version --tracking_file data\tracking\your_tracking_results.json --distance_thresh 10 --projection_window 2
 ```
-You can also run the stand-alone code for csp calculation for experiment perpuses located in ```bash cep_calculation.py```.
+You can also run the stand-alone code for csp calculation for experimental purposes located in ```csp_calculation.py```.
-You can also run the older version (vizualing results) simplifying the calculation by forming a rectangle from the octagon in ```bash older_version.py```.
+You can also run the older version (vizualing results) simplifying the calculations by forming a rectangle from the octagon in ```older_version.py```.